thipages/js-crud-api/README.md

 # JS-CRUD-API

 JavaScript client library for the API of [PHP-CRUD-API](https://github.com/mevdschee/php-crud-api)
+### NEW - JCA-FILTER
+Facilitates filters creation for JS-CRUD-API with [JCA-FILTER](https://github.com/thipages/jca-filter)

 ### Version 0.3 Changes
 JOINS : better API map with PHP-CRUD-API, no more joinx, see discussion [here](https://github.com/mevdschee/php-crud-api/issues/770#issuecomment-802204560)